stackpress/lib/docs/Structures.md

 `undefined`

-#### Iterating Over Entries
+### 2.8.
+Iterating Over Entries

-The following example shows how to iterate over all key-value pairs.
+The following example shows how to iterate over all key-value pairs in the map.

 ```typescript
 for (const [key, value] of myMap.entries()) {